TheSohrabX/PThreadCppWrapper/README.md

 this tool is a thin c++ wrapper for pthrad functions.

-i'm working on it to cover more funcion for better integrity with C++.
+i'm working on it to cover more pthread funcions for better integrity with C++.

 till now, i only added support for pthread_create.